 Text copied to clipboard!

-• Can you describe your experience analyzing skeletal remains in forensic contexts?
+• Describe your experience analyzing human skeletal remains.

-• What techniques do you use to identify trauma patterns on bones?
+• What methods do you use to determine identity from skeletal remains?